Keck-DataReductionPipelines/KeckDRPFramework/docs/keckdrpframework/primitives.rst

 If the standard class is used to define a primitive, note that the ``__init__`` method should initialize the ``Base_primitive`` as well.
 The example above
 (the simple FITS reader) shows how to do that, and can be copied and pasted exactly as it is.
 We will return on the concept of ``action`` and ``context`` later in this document.

+Note that once the class is defined, it must be made available to the pipeline.
+This means that the class must be defined in a module or library or regular Python file that can be imported.
+See the paragraph about directory structure for a suggestion on the proper location for primitives.

+Primitives as functions
+^^^^^^^^^^^^^^^^^^^^^^^
+For simple operations, functions can be used to define primitives instead of classes.
+In this case, there are no fixed rules as to how the arguments are passed to the function.
+Functions can be defined directly within the definition of a pipeline (see pagraph about pipelines) or in their own file, as long as the file can be imported and the function added to the namespace.